utopia-foss/dantro/doc/plotting/plot_functions.rst

 ``dantro`` provides the generic :py:func:`~dantro.plot_creators.ext_funcs.generic.facet_grid` plot function that - together with the other dantro features - allows for a declarative way of creating plots from high-dimensional data.

 The idea is that high-dimensional raw data first is transformed using the :ref:`dag_framework`.
-The :py:func:`~.facet_grid` function then gets the ready-to-plot data as input and visualizes it by automatically choosing an appropriate kind of plot – if possible and not explicitely given – in a declarative way through specification of layout keywords such as ``col``\ ums, ``row``\ s, or ``hue``.
+The :py:func:`~.facet_grid` function then gets the ready-to-plot data as input and visualizes it by automatically choosing an appropriate kind of plot – if possible and not explicitly given – in a declarative way through the specification of layout keywords such as ``col``\ ums, ``row``\ s, or ``hue``.
 This approach is called `faceting <http://xarray.pydata.org/en/stable/plotting.html#faceting>`_; dantro makes use of the `excellent plotting functionality of xarray <http://xarray.pydata.org/en/stable/plotting.html>`_ for this feature.
 The :py:func:`~.facet_grid` plot function further extends the xarray plotting functionality by adding the possibility to create :ref:`animations <pcr_ext_animations>`, simply by using the ``frames`` argument to specify the data dimension to represent as individual frames of an animation.